uDeviceX/uDeviceX/post/diffusion/README.md

 # Diffusion

-A tool for measuring diffusion coefficient.
+A tool for measuring MSD (Mean Squared Displacement).

 ## Requirements